iPsychonaut/EGEP/README.md

 ### Pipeline Details
 This pipeline processes fungal genomic assemblies to produce a dated phylogenetic tree, leveraging BUSCO orthologs and robust phylogenomic methods.
  - Steps 1–6: Start with fungal assemblies, identify and filter BUSCO orthologs using compleasm, and extract shared sequences for concatenation.
 This ensures only high-quality, conserved markers are used.
- - Step 7: Infer gene trees for each BUSCO locus with MAFFT and IQ-TREE, enabling concordance factor analysis later.
+ - Step 7: Infer gene trees for each BUSCO locus by first splitting the concatenated FASTA with split_busco_loci.py, then aligning with MAFFT and inferring trees with IQ-TREE.
+This enables concordance factor analysis later.
  - Steps 8–9: Align concatenated sequences with MAFFT, then clean with TrimAl (-gt 0.8, -st 0.1, -cons 60) to reduce noise from annotation errors or gaps, as suggested by Dr. Jason Slot.
  - Step 10: Use IQ-TREE to build a concatenated tree with ultrafast bootstrap (1000 replicates) and concordance factors (gCF/sCF), providing dual support metrics per Dr. Slot’s recommendation.
  - Steps 11–14: Convert outputs to Newick/Nexus formats, extract the best-fit model, and run BEAST2 for molecular clock dating, calibrated at the Agrocybe-Psilocybe split (67.6 ± 6 Mya).